 Pioneers, through an intelligent contemplation of the countries they have gone to live in and the people they are called upon to teach, can be a great help in assisting indigenous methods of teaching, ideally adapted to the mentality of the local people, and thus foster the development of unity in diversity, not unity in uniformity.

 Stories, to people all over the world, have a unique fascination.
-People everywhere, Bahá’ís and non-Bahá’ís, would sit for hours if someone would only recount to them the details of Bahá’u’lláh’s life, the Báb’s martyrdom, the Master’s words and deeds and travels, how the martyrs died, the saga of this or that famous Bahá’í’s activities.
+People everywhere, Bahá’ís and non-Bahá’ís, will sit for hours if someone will only recount to them the details of Bahá’u’lláh’s life, the Báb’s martyrdom, the Master’s words and deeds and travels, how the martyrs died, the saga of this or that famous Bahá’í’s activities.
 Among so many new Bahá’ís there is a deep hunger for more information, not just to know more administrative rules, or more of the teachings, but to know all those warm, alive, endearing details associated with the lives of the Central Figures of their newly accepted Faith and with its heroes and heroines.
 This is as it should be; for 2,000 years people have lived over and over the life of Christ and His apostles; to tell the wondrous story of such things means as much today as it did in the past.
 This is history in stories.

-There is another kind of story and that is the illustration; one stresses one’s point by giving an example; ‘Abdu’l-Bahá Himself used this method a great deal and His stories and examples are fascinating; but one can make up one’s own examples and they are often very effective if one uses something before the audience’s very eyes, such as we are all the leaves of one tree and its branches, and one points to the tree
+There is another kind of story and that is the illustration; one stresses ones point by giving an example; ‘Abdu’l-Bahá Himself used this method a great deal and His stories and examples are fascinating; but one can make up ones own examples and they are often very effective if one uses something before the audience’s very eyes, such as we are all the leaves of one tree and its branches, and one points to the tree

 the meeting is being held under and elaborates the theme.
 This is one way that the village teachers of the country excel us in teaching, because they know not only how the minds of their hearers work, but also what examples are in their own tradition and therefore strike them more forcibly.
 It took me ages to learn to simplify both my language and my thoughts in order to be effective in village teaching.
-It has had a wonderful effect on my own mind, for all my philosophical, involved, abstract, big-word meanderings had to give place to understanding and expressing something as clearly and concisely as I could, both for the sake of the interpreter and the sake of my hearers.
-How many times, as I listened to my own forcible and lucid exposition of the Faith I reconverted myself!
+It has had a wonderful effect on my own mind, for all my philosophical, involved, abstract, big-word meanderings had to give place to understanding, and expressing something as clearly and concisely as I could, both for the sake of the interpreter and the sake of my hearers.
+How many times, as I listened to my own forcible and lucid exposition of the Faith, I reconverted myself!

 Public contacts